Cayuga Park

 Artistic Transformation

-The park's history is closely tied to Demetrio Braceros, a Filipino immigrant who worked as a gardener for the San Francisco Recreation and Park Department.
-In 1986, Braceros was assigned to Cayuga Park with the mission to "change the atmosphere."
+The story of Cayuga Park is really the story of Demetrio Braceros, a Filipino immigrant who worked as a gardener for the city's Recreation and Park Department.
+In 1986, his bosses gave him a simple but daunting assignment: take this neglected patch of land and "change the atmosphere."

 Wooden Sculpture Garden